 Often referred to as the “stress hormone,” cortisol is essential for many physiological processes that keep your body functioning.
 However, in recent years, it has gained a bad reputation, with people blaming imbalances in cortisol levels for issues such as “adrenal fatigue,” weight gain, exhaustion, anxiety, headaches, and more.

-How to Regulate Cortisol Naturally
+How to Reduce Cortisol Naturally

 To balance cortisol levels, we need to nourish our bodies with the right nutrients that support the adrenal glands, which are responsible for cortisol production.